Potatoproduction/Greek-Civ-Split/README.md

 # Greek-Civ-Split
+An updated fork of OmberMan's mod.

+Original description:
 All credits to DW8030 and their 3rd & 4th Unique Component Mod for the Acropolis image.
 Acropolis and Hoplite are placeholders, at least in their current form.